MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-to-create-blanket-sales-orders.md

 ## To create a sales order from a blanket sales order

-1. To create an order for any of the lines in the blanket assembly order, remove the quantity in the **Qty. to Ship** field on all the lines that you DO NOT wish to ship at this time.
+1. To create an order for any of the lines in the blanket sales order, remove the quantity in the **Qty. to Ship** field on all the lines that you DO NOT wish to ship at this time.
 2. When you are ready to create orders, choose the **Make Order**m action, and then choose **Yes**.
 A message appears informing you that the blanket order has been assigned an order number.
 Note that the blanket order has not been deleted.
 3. Choose the **OK** button.
 4. To see the results of the preceding steps, choose the **Line** action, choose the **Unposted Lines** action, and then choose the **Orders** action.